1backend/1backend/dapper/README.md

 # dapper

-Dapper is a funky little configuration management tool that exists to install you runtime dependencies of OpenOrch locally on your computer - mostly Docker and related dependencies like WSL on Windows.
+Dapper is a funky little configuration management tool that exists to install you runtime dependencies of 1Backend locally on your computer - mostly Docker and related dependencies like WSL on Windows.

 There were some design decisions that shaped it: